SaiKumar-Jammula/Day3-Sql-internship/README.md

 # Task 3 – SQL SELECT Queries

 This repository contains solutions for Task 3 of the SQL Developer Internship.
-The goal of this task is to practice and demonstrate the ability to retrieve and filter data using basic SQL `SELECT` queries.

 ## ✅ Objectives Covered